Introduction to the scenery description langage of the POV-Ray Raytracer - page 7 -

 & Download

-3.3.
-Texture = the quality of the surface of an geometric object.
+texture{ } is a container for the qualities of the surface of an object.

 A texture basically has the following components: